OpenScienceLabs/osl-translations/README.md

 The final days of the project, days four and five of week two, will be dedicated to the deployment of the translation to the website.

+Throughout this entire process, the individual responsible for protocol and project planning shall diligently execute their role.
+They will proficiently orchestrate and facilitate meetings and encounters among stakeholders, meticulously review materials, and proficiently undertake additional activities essential to the project's success.

 <!-- Explicar con más detalle las actividades. -->
 <!-- puede hacerse en etapas y estimar un tiempo para cada una de ellas. -->
 <!---->